shreyjain13/shreyjain13.github.io/index.md

 5) **Blog**: I post occasionally on my blog [Glasswing](https://shreyjaineth.substack.com/).
 Some posts that are particularly relevent is my comments regarding the [sociology of secrecy](https://shreyjaineth.substack.com/p/sociology-of-secrecy-and-secret-societies) and defining a [new turing test](https://shreyjaineth.substack.com/p/we-need-a-new-turing-test).

 I have given numerous talks and been on many podcasts relating to this research.
-The one's that adress the core of my research you can find here:
+Here are a few where I address core parts of my research:

 - [EDCON Montenegro, 2023 Talk](https://twitter.com/EDCON2024/status/1660668307744210944?s=20), full recording to be added shortly
 - [Plurality Network Conference, Berkeley, California, 2023](https://www.youtube.com/live/RyObAHv777E?feature=share&t=8222)